Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 >
 >
 > ##### ![AdvML](/images/color_advml.png)Reveal ML Model Family
 > Here the specifics of ML Models are not known and can generally be thought of as blackbox attacks.
 The attacker is able to only glean the model task, model input and model output.
-But because of the nature of the blog posts or papers that are published, some metion of the algorithms such as "Deep Learning" may squarely indicate that the underlying algorithm is gradient based.
+But because of the nature of the blog posts or papers that are published, some mention of the algorithms such as "Deep Learning" may squarely indicate that the underlying algorithm is gradient based.

 #### ![AdvML](/images/color_advml.png)Gathering Datasets

 Adversaries may collect datasets similar to those used by a particular organization or in a specific approach.
 Datasets may be identified when [Acquiring OSINT Information](#Acquire-OSINT-Information).
-This may allow the adversary to replicate a private model's funcionality, constituting [Intellectual Property Theft](#Stolen-Intellectual-Property), or enable the adversary to carry out other attacks such as an [Evasion Attack](#Evasion-Attack).
+This may allow the adversary to replicate a private model's functionality, constituting [Intellectual Property Theft](#Stolen-Intellectual-Property), or enable the adversary to carry out other attacks such as an [Evasion Attack](#Evasion-Attack).

 #### ![AdvML](/images/color_advml.png)Exploit Physical Environment

 In addition to the attacks that take place purely in the digital domain, adversaries may also exploit the physical environment for their attacks.
 Recent work has show successful false positive and evasion attacks using physically printed patterns that are placed into scenes to disrupt and attack machine learning models.
-MITRE has recently created a dataset based on these [physically printed patterns](https://apricot.mitre.org/) to help researchers and practicioners better understand these attacks .
+MITRE has recently created a dataset based on these [physically printed patterns](https://apricot.mitre.org/) to help researchers and practitioners better understand these attacks .

 #### ![AdvML](/images/color_advml.png)Model Replication